sturrpzz/creative_coding_blog/posts/2Difficulties.md

 ---
 title: Difficulties and Solutions
 publish_date: 2023-03-31
+abstract: Problems I faced with my codes and how I resolved them.
 disable_html_sanitization: true
 ---

+# Lack of knowledge on JavaScript

+<iframe width="500" height="542" src="https://editor.p5js.org/ndeji69/full/EA17R4HHa"></iframe>

+I was quite ambitious with my first sketch: I wanted to create swirling curves that interacts with the cursor.
+This sketch was my first inspiration.
+However, I wanted to make something that I understood, not copying others' codes without understanding anything.

 # Struggle to make ellipse stroke change color

 At first, I used `fill(‘color’)`, however, in this case, it didn’t work because `fill(‘color’)` is applied to the inside of the ellipse, not the strokes.
 After that, I tried using `stroke(random(255),random(255),random(255))`, but it would change the color of the strokes every frame, which was not what I wanted.

 ## Solution: